 More recently, officials in Missouri again used the term, blaming “outside agitators” for protests in Ferguson, Mo.., following Michael Brown’s death.
 After last October’s mass shooting in Las Vegas, survivors were harassed with death threats, after accusations that they were actors and the deaths of 58 people were a hoax circulated on social media.

-Many of the Stoneman Douglas students are technically actors — many of them know each other from the school’s theater program — but they are sincere in calling for new gun legislation.
+Many of the Stoneman Douglas students are technically actors — some know each other from the school’s theater program — but they are sincere in calling for new gun legislation.
 Their agenda includes meetings in Tallahassee, Fla., Wednesday and a planned march in Washington, D.C., next month.

 “We are KIDS — not actors,” wrote Jaclyn Corin, president of the school’s junior class, on Twitter.
 “We are KIDS that have grown up in Parkland all of our lives.
 We are KIDS who feared for our lives while someone shot up our school.
 We are KIDS working to prevent this from happening again.
 WE ARE KIDS.